jd28/rollnw/README.md

 ## History

 A lot of what's here was written in the 2011-2015 range as part of personal minimalist toolset, modernized and with new EE stuff added.
 In some sense, it's a work of historical fiction -- it's what I'd have suggested at the start of NWN:EE: get the game and the community on the same set of libraries.
 Similarly to an older project that asked ["what if Bioware had stuck with Lua?"](https://solstice.readthedocs.io/en/latest/).
 The awnser to that was pretty positive: a decade ahead, at least, of nwscript.

-## General Warning

-This library is a work-in-progress.
-There will be serious refactorings and until there is a real release, it should be assumed the library is in flux.

-If you've somehow found your way here by accident, you should head to [neverwinter.nim](https://github.com/niv/neverwinter.nim), those are the official tools of NWN:EE and can handle basic workflows out of the box.

 ## Moonshots